Abdelrahman-Galal/Single-Digit-Counter-With-PushButton/README.md

 All componets used are in the .csv sheet.<br />

-The circuit digram is attachd in .png file
+The circuit digram is attachd in .png file.